+R.B.
+Andeweg & G.A.
+Irwin, Governance and Politics of The Netherlands (2014).
+Houndmills, Basingstoke: Palgrave Macmillan: 220-228 regarding coordination viz-a-viz the EU and 251-272 for Foreign Policy in general.

+Organizational Reform

 Self-monitoring Score: 5

-There have only been two visible changes in the institutional practices of the Dutch government.
+There have only been two visible changes in the institutional practices of the Dutch government at national level.
 One is that the monarch, formally the head of government, was stripped of participation in Council of Ministers formation processes; the Second Chamber now formally directs that process.
 The second is an adaptation to less parliamentary support for the Rutte I and II governments.
 The Rutte I Council of Ministers was a minority cabinet that had to accept a so-called tolerance agreement with the populist newcomer Party for Freedom (Partij voor de Vrijheid, PVV).
 When the PVV cancelled the tolerance agreement after talks for new, additional cutbacks, the Rutte II Council of Ministers was formed.
-Since this Council of Ministers has a majority in the Second Chamber but not in the First Chamber and bills have to be adopted by both houses of the bicameral States General, informal coordination processes between government ministers and members of parliaments of both coalition and non-coalition parties have become very important.
-These two changes have not been the result of regular and effective monitoring of institutional arrangements, but of political and electoral power shifts.
+Since this Council of Ministers has a majority in the Second Chamber but not in the First Chamber and bills have to be adopted by both houses of the bicameral States General, informal coordination processes between government ministers

+SGI 2015 | 46 Netherlands Report

+and members of parliaments of both coalition and non-coalition parties have become very important.
+In addition, the Rutte II government has revived the method of societal consultations (polderoverleg) to win the support of social partners and stakeholders.
+These changes have not been the result of regular and effective monitoring of institutional arrangements, but of political and electoral power shifts.

 Institutional Reform Score: 6 No major changes have taken place in strategic arrangements or capacities beyond what has already been mentioned about externally driven policy coordination in fiscal and economic matters.
 Generally, strategic capacity is on a rather good level already.

 II.
 Executive Accountability

 Citizens' Participatory Competence

-Policy Knowledge Score: 6 Dutch respondents claim to spend slightly more time than the average European respondent gathering political information via television, radio or newspapers.
+Policy Knowledge Score: 6 Dutch respondents claim to spend slightly more time than the average European respondent political information.
 Nevertheless, the broader public does not seem to be well-informed on a wide range of government policies.
-This is due not to a lack of information, as there are abundant information sources, and thresholds to accessing information are low.
-As many people find political information complicated and/or uninteresting, they often do not pay attention to it.
+This is due not to a lack of information, but many people find political information complicated and/or uninteresting, they often do not pay attention to it.
 The Netherlands Institute for Social Research (Sociaal-Cultureel Planbureau, SCP) found in a 2012 survey that 28% thought politics was too complicated for themselves, while 60% thought it was too complex for most others.
-A recent study by Verhoeven elaborates on this issue.
-Four types of citizens are distinguished regarding their degree of political involvement: "wait-and-see" citizens (25%), impartial citizens (17%), dependent citizens (23%) and active citizens (35%).
-Active citizens show the highest motivation to become actively involved in public debate and - if possible - decision-making.
-Members of this groups are usually very well-informed, although their knowledge is often focused on specific areas of government policy.
+Verhoeven distinguishes four types of citizens regarding their degree of political involvement: "wait-and-see" citizens (25%), impartial citizens (17%), dependent citizens (23%) and active citizens (35%).
+Research by Bovens and Wille finds that differences in education levels have become increasingly salient factors when it comes to citizens' competence in processing policy information, political judgments about the EU, issues of immigration and integration, and political leadership.

+Citation: